 ‘Part alien… part human… all nightmare’

-Forbidden World is a 1982 American science-fiction horror feature film directed by Allan Holzman and produced by Roger Corman and Mary Ann Fisher.
+Forbidden World is a 1982 American science-fiction horror film directed by Allan Holzman and produced by Roger Corman and Mary Ann Fisher.
 The screenplay was written by Tim Curnen, from a story by R.J.
 Robertson and future exploitation director Jim Wynorski (Gila!; Raptor; Sorceress; et al)

 Director and co-editor Allan Holzman had edited Battle Beyond the Stars two years earlier and re-used space footage.
 It was originally titled Mutant but this was changed for the US release after the title scored negatively with test audiences.
-However, Mutant remained the film’s title for many overseas sales.
+However, Mutant remained the film’s title for many overseas markets.

-The movie stars Jesse Vint, Dawn Dunlap, June Chadwick, Linden Chiles, Fox Harris, Raymond Oliver, Scott Paulin, Michael Bowen, and Don Olivera.
+The movie stars Jesse Vint, Dawn Dunlap, June Chadwick, Linden Chiles, Fox Harris, Raymond Oliver, Scott Paulin, Michael Bowen and Don Olivera.

 The film is frequently paired with and compared to the previous year’s Corman-produced Alien rip-off Galaxy of Terror, with which Forbidden World shares some of the same sets (designed by future director of Aliens, James Cameron).

 It is notable for its gruesome violence, oddball synthesizer soundtrack score by Susan Justin (The Final Terror), choppy editing and a classic exploitation scene in which the two female leads take a shower together.

 On August 13, 2019, Scream Factory is releasing Forbidden World on Blu-ray as a limited edition (just 5,000) SteelBook edition via a new 4K scan.
 All the previous Blu-ray special features will be included and artist Laz Marquez (Humanoids from the Deep, The Howling, Lifeforce and Army of Darkness) designed the new artwork.